 A specialist recruiter is filling shifts faster and has doubled its turnover following a major technology upgrade, according to its director, who wishes he’d done it years ago.

-Kicking off the new Entire Recruit system from September, the first month alone netted a 43% increase in Connect Health’s capacity to fill shifts, with flow-on effects to its volume, he says.
+Kicking off the new Entire OnHire system from September, the first month alone netted a 43% increase in Connect Health’s capacity to fill shifts, with flow-on effects to its volume, he says.

 Across both businesses, Morrison says weekly revenue has gone from around $90k to nearer $200k.